 Key hydrogen applications

 While hydrogen has limitations, it will have an important role to play in the decarbonization of key applications.
 Hydrogen burns at a higher temperature (2182 degrees Celsius) than natural gas (1937 degrees Celsius), yet combustion of hydrogen produces only water.
-This makes it an ideal solution for industrial applications that require process heat, such as steel, which is responsible for 7-9 percent of global greenhouse gas emissions.
+Hydrogen is also an ideal solution for industrial applications such as steel, which is responsible for 7-9 percent of global greenhouse gas emissions.

 - Chemicals.
 The first priority for building the market for low- to zero- carbon hydrogen should be to decarbonize existing hydrogen applications.
 This begins with refining—where hydrogen is used for hydrotreating and hydrocracking, which are essential to process heavy sour crude oil—and chemicals, with an emphasis on nitrogen-based fertilizer for which hydrogen is used to produce ammonia.